How to Create Frugal Budgeting Spreadsheet for Beginners: Master Your Money in 30 Days with Zero Stress

 To make your spreadsheet frugal-friendly, I suggest adding a “Savings” category at the top of your expense list.
 Treat savings like a bill you pay yourself first.

-Are there any free tools available to help me set up a budget spreadsheet?
+Are free tools available to help me set up a budget spreadsheet?

 Absolutely!
 I’m a big fan of free budgeting tools.
 Google Sheets and Microsoft Excel Online are both free and offer budget templates.